MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

 The following scenarios are supported when using Dynamics 365 Remote Assist on HoloLens:

 * You can collaborate with a Teams desktop user in a one-to-one call, group call, or meeting scheduled using Microsoft Teams or Outlook
+* You can collaborate with a Dynamics 365 Remote Assist mobile user in a one-to-one call or group call
 * You can collaborate with a Teams mobile user in a one-to-one call

-Collaboration between Dynamics 365 Remote Assist users is not a supported scenario.

 ## Make a one-to-one call to a contact in your company